wakkihaya/neurotechjp/src/md/en/blog/dr-ikeda-ucsf.md

 > In the invasive method, electrodes are implanted, and the spike trains at the single neuron level are being obtained.
 > At the moment we are only discussing a few thousand spikes on the surface, but in the future, I think that number will probably increase up to hundreds of millions.
-> That's probably a breakthrough for me, and then I think we can apply the methodology I used with C. elegans directly to human brains.
+> That's probably a breakthrough for me, and then I think we can apply the methodology I used with C. elegans directly to a human brain.

 &nbsp;